Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-64PsGrL-jfw.md

 ### Transcript

-> okay so when is the toilet dlc coming out i don't know i'm asking that question every day yeah same we have a it's been this many days signed since we asked and it's always at zero yeah we have a dedicated team working on it yeah 40 people yeah yep for sure
+> okay so when is the toilet dlc coming out I don't know I'm asking that question every day yeah same we have a it's been this many days signed since we asked and it's always at zero yeah we have a dedicated team working on it yeah 40 people yeah yep for sure